'Secret Alberta': New documentary brings Amber Valley back to life

 To Myrna Wisdom, it was home.

-Though few traces of Amber Valley still exist, the forgotten town about 100 km north of Edmonton was once a thriving all-black settlement of homesteaders.
+Though few traces of Amber Valley still exist, the forgotten community about 170 km north of Edmonton was once a thriving all-Black settlement of homesteaders.

 Hundreds of African-Americans, fleeing escalating racial violence and the segregation of newly enacted Jim Crow laws, left the United States and settled in Alberta.